 - Difficulty concentrating

 These are the symptoms of home care burnout and as you soon as you recognize them, you need to take steps to deal with it.

 Caregiving is taxing enough as it is, and taking on additional responsibilities will take its toll on your body and mind.
-Don’t do more than you’re capable of, and make sure you take breaks.
+Don’t do more than you’re capable of, and make sure you have breaks.
 You should get help from the family to help you out even if you’re the one primarily tasked with caregiving.
 While you’re taking care of the person, there should be someone else doing the errands and helping you prepare meals.

 Let family members know if you’re tired or not feeling well.
-As someone who has been trained for this you are in a position to inform the family of the situation if you think there are ways to improve the arrangement and so on.
+As someone who has been trained for this you are in a position to inform the family of the situation, if you think there are ways to improve the arrangement and so on.
 You are not shirking away from your responsibility but looking for a way to improve the person’s condition.

-One of the primary causes of stress is the lack of organization, so set up a schedule and organize your tasks so you’ll know what to do.
+One of the primary causes of stress is lack of organization, so set up a schedule and organize your tasks so you’ll know what to do.
 Note down your tasks, and don’t say no when someone offers help.
 It won’t just make your life easier, but people feel better when they’re helping someone they love.

 Don’t be Afraid to Delegate

 Even if you’re the expert in caregiving, there’s nothing wrong with delegating some duties.
 There’s no need to micromanage everything or insisting things can only be done your way.
 Caring for someone isn’t just your responsibility.